-While there are endless vegan substitutes on the market for meat, cheese, ice cream, you name it, these processed versions can take a toll on our digestive system, unless your body is used to eating them.
-Many of these products are often filled with certain fillers, gums, and stabilizers that many people find are hard to digest.
-This is why it’s best to stick to the basics when transitioning to a vegan diet, and instead eat tons of greens, fruits, veggies, and whole grains.
+While there are endless vegan substitutes on the market for meat, cheese, and ice cream, you name it, these processed versions can take a toll on our digestive system unless your body is used to eating them.
+Many of these products are often filled with certain fillers, gums, and stabilizers that many people find hard to digest.
+This is why it’s best to stick to the basics when transitioning to a vegan diet and instead eat tons of greens, fruits, veggies, and whole grains.

 2. Eat Mindfully

 Eating mindfully means being present at your meals and limiting the number of distractions around you.
 When you bring awareness to each plate or bite of food, the body becomes much more relaxed and can digest food properly.
 Multitasking while eating or watching TV can cause stress in the body and lead to undigested food lingering in your gut, causing gas, pain, and bloating.
 Plus, when you’re more mindful during mealtime, you’re less likely to eat out of boredom or eat unhealthy foods.

 Chewing your food well is so important to proper digestion.
 As you chew, your food gets broken down into smaller pieces which are easier for your body to digest.
 When mixed with saliva, which contains digestive enzymes, chewing allows your body to absorb the most nutrients from the food you eat.
 Chewing well also helps to reduce stress on the esophagus and therefore helps the stomach metabolize your food.
 Next time you’re eating a meal, make sure to chew your food as much as possible.
 If you can still feel parts of the food in your mouth, this means you have not chewed it properly.